OpenDSA/OpenDSA/RST/en/Development/AmortAnal.rst

 .. codeinclude:: Analysis/Increment

 If we count from 0 through :math:`2^n - 1`, (requiring a counter with
-at least "math:`n` bits), what is the average cost for an increment operation in terms of the number of bits processed?
+at least :math:`n` bits), what is the average cost for an increment operation in terms of the number of bits processed?
 Naive worst-case analysis says that if all :math:`n` bits are 1 (except for the high-order bit), then :math:`n` bits need to be